HEAVY METAL DETOX

 Mercury

-the most toxic heavy metal, is found in fish, shellfish, amalgam fillings, vaccines (Thimerosol), and can be airborne through the burning of coal and oil.
+is highly toxic and is l, is found in fish, shellfish, amalgam fillings, and can be airborne through the burning of coal and oil.

 -